The 30-Day Password Elimination Plan for Workforce Identity

 Your Clear Next Step: Trust Gap Mapping Workshop

-If you’re ready to move beyond password debates and build a real proof-based identity architecture, the next practical step is a Trust Gap Mapping workshop.
+If you’re ready to move beyond password debates and build a proof-based identity architecture, the next step is a Trust Gap Mapping workshop.

 What this workshop delivers

-• A detailed analysis of your current onboarding and recovery trust flows
+- Analysis of onboarding and recovery trust flows

 Workshop format